microsoft/spektate/README.md

     - `TABLE_NAME`: Set this to the name of the table in your storage account that you prefer to use

     ![](./images/variable_group.png)
-2. To your CI pipeline that runs from the source repository to build the docker image, copy and paste the following task which will update the database for every build that runs from the source repository to show up in the container journey.
+2. To your CI pipeline that runs from the source repository to build the docker image, copy and paste the following task which will update the database for every build that runs from the source repository to show up in Spektate.

     ```yaml
     - bash: |